Williamson County is named for Hugh Williamson, who was a United States Representative in Congress.

 Contractor: The Parent Company, Inc.

 Description: The building faces northwest and s a two story red colored brick and concrete structure.
+The building is located in the center of the city to the south of the courthouse.
 The southwest front has a large central portico with four columns rising to a pediment with clock at the roof line.
 There is a balcony on the second story.
 On the southeast side is a porch with four columns.
 A narrow belt runs below the roof overhang.
 The roof line is flat.
 The building is connected by a second story walkway to the old courthouse on the north side.